Stocks rise after Fed says it will dial back aid for economy

 Stocks mostly wobbled in the early going Wednesday ahead of the Fed statement as investors looked over another big batch of earnings reports from U.S. companies.

 Smaller-company stocks outpaced the broader market in a sign that investors were feeling confident about economic growth.
-The Russell 2000 rose 2%.
-It also set a record high on Tuesday.

-Gains by banks, technology stocks and a mix of companies that rely directly on consumer spending helped lift the market.
-Industrial, utilities and energy stocks were among the decliners.
+The Russell 2000 climbed 42.42 points, or 1.8%, to 2,404.28, its second straight all-time high.

 Investors were handed a mixed bag of corporate report cards.
-Activision Blizzard slumped 14.1% after the maker of video games like "World of Warcraft" gave investors a disappointing profit forecast.
-Zillow Group slid 26.8% after the real estate website operator reported disappointing financial results and said it is shutting down its home-flipping business.
+Activision Blizzard slumped 14.1% for the biggest slide in the S&P 500 after the maker of video games like "World of Warcraft" gave investors a disappointing profit forecast.
+Zillow Group sank 23% in heavy trading a day after the real estate website operator reported disappointing financial results and said it is shutting down its home-flipping business.

 Credit: Richard Drew